 Which Types of Packaging Finishes are Preferred in Different Industries?

-Packaging finishes are used across various industries to meet specific branding and functional requirements.
-Below are some notable applications:
+Packaging finishes are used across various industries listed below:

 1. Beauty and Cosmetics